An "abnormal load" can generally be described as a vehicle having one or more of the following characteristics:

 - An Axle load of more than 11.5 tonnes

-The current regulations regarding the movement of abnormal loads are contained in the Government Statutory Instrument 2003 No. 1998 - The Road Vehicles (Authorisation of Special Types) (General) Order 2003.
+The current regulations regarding the movement of abnormal loads are contained in The Road Vehicles (Authorisation of Special Types) (General) Order 2003.

 Who regulates the movements of abnormal loads for Trafford Council?

-The Greater Manchester Abnormal Loads Unit regulates and manages the movement of abnormal loads throughout Trafford and the surrounding boroughs.
+The Transport for Greater Manchester Abnormal Loads Unit regulates and manages the movement of abnormal loads throughout Trafford and the surrounding boroughs.

 Very long and/or very wide loads